 During this stage of the loan process, a lot of common problems can crop up.
 Some of those problems could actually delay your loan from closing or even stop it from ever happening.

 He feels sometimes that many consumers don’t understand how critical all the moving parts of an application are.
-But a seasoned loan originator is the integral part of the whole process, he says.
+But a seasoned loan originator is an integral part of the whole process, he says.

 “They know what questions to ask.
 They work with consumers every step of the way in completing the application so that the consumer doesn’t miss something along the way,” he says.